Terry Wright (wide receiver): Seattle Seahawks

 Wright was signed as an undrafted free agent by the Seattle Seahawks on May 3, 2019.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.
 He was released from the practice squad on October 18.

 Pittsburgh Steelers

 On November 5, 2019, Wright was signed to the Pittsburgh Steelers practice squad.
 He was released on November 18.

 Miami Dolphins

 On November 27, 2019, Wright was signed to the Miami Dolphins practice squad.
 He signed a futures contract with the team on December 31, 2019.

 On April 18, 2020, Wright was waived by the Dolphins.

 Wright had a tryout with the Las Vegas Raiders on August 23, 2020.

 Ottawa Redblacks

 Wright signed with the Ottawa Redblacks of the CFL on July 13, 2021, and subsequently placed on the team's suspended list.

 San Antonio Brahmas

 On November 17, 2022, Wright was drafted by the San Antonio Brahmas of the XFL.

 Philadelphia Stars

 On February 9, 2023, Wright signed with the Philadelphia Stars of the United States Football League (USFL).
+The Stars folded when the XFL and USFL merged to create the United Football League (UFL).

+Michigan Panthers

+On January 5, 2024, Wright was selected by the Michigan Panthers during the 2024 UFL dispersal draft.
+He was removed from the roster on February 26, 2024.
+He was re-signed on May 14.

+Frankfurt Galaxy

+On January 20, 2025, Wright signed with the Frankfurt Galaxy of the European League of Football (ELF).
+On June 25, 2025, he was placed on injured reserve after sustaining an injury during the Week 6 game against the Paris Musketeers.